microsoft/aoc/README.md

 2. `Feedforward`, which means that no feedback occurs through the matrix.
 3. `Hopfield`, which ensures a symmetric matrix.

+We also provide a more idealized implementation of the hardware operation in the `SimpleCell` class.
+We recommend the constructor wrapper-model factory method `DEQInputOutputProjection.create_simple_cell_model(...)` to experiment with this cell type.

 ## Hardware Options

-The exact hardware configuration is controlled by the abstract `HardwareParameters` class which comes with two child classes: `HardwareParameters16` and `HardwareParameters48` corresponding to the previous and the current AOC hardware generation.
+The exact hardware configuration is controlled by the abstract `HardwareParameters` class which comes with two child classes:
+`HardwareParameters16` and `HardwareParameters48` corresponding to the previous and the current AOC hardware generation.
 We provide a yaml configuration for each hardware generation in `src/aoc/hw_config`.

 `AOCCell` itself offers further options to turn on or off a range of non-idealities.
 Each non-ideality is attempts to empirically model a particular effect in the hardware that is relevant enough to impact the result of the analog computation.
 For details on these effects, please consult the paper supplementary section D.

 ## Contributing